DeNA/PacketProxy/README.md

 # Install

-The recommended way to install PacketProxy is to download installers for your platform from the PacketProxy's [release](https://github.com/DeNA/PacketProxy/releases) page and execute it.
+The recommended way to install PacketProxy is to download an installer for your platform from the PacketProxy's [release](https://github.com/DeNA/PacketProxy/releases) page and execute it.

 You may also use Homebrew-Cask to install PacketProxy if your platform is macOS.
 In that case, installation is done by just typing `$ brew cask install packetproxy`